iiasa/aneris/README.rst

     :target: https://coveralls.io/github/gidden/aneris?branch=master

-**Please note that :code:`aneris` is still in early developmental stages, thus all interfaces are subject to change.**
+**Please note that aneris is still in early developmental stages, thus all interfaces are subject to change.**

 Install
 -------